crcn/gittyup/README.md

+Gittyup is a small node.js application deployment library similar to [n]()

-Gittyup is a node.js deplyment library with some slick features:
+Gittyup is a node.js app deplyment library with some slick features:

 - Rollback support.
 - Script testing before using.